Have you seen the classic movie The Wizard of Oz ?

 Together, we can make sure we know “who’s behind the curtain.”

-Karen OwensrKaren Owens is branch manager for Bank of Utah’s Bountiful branch.
+Karen OwensrKaren Owens is branch manager for Bank of Utah’s Layton branch.
 She has worked for the Bank since 2017.
-Karen is a board member for Habitat for Humanity of Weber and Davis Counties, and she participated in Project Homeless Connect in 2019.
+Karen has served as a board member for Habitat for Humanity of Weber and Davis Counties, and she participated in Project Homeless Connect.
 She enjoys reading, hanging out with family and friends, and spending time with her grandkids.
 Karen says she’s proud to work for a bank that invests in the community and encourages its employees to do the same.